jnozzi/cocoadev.com/markdown/RandomNumber.md

 4       1665665
 5       1668178

--- General/EnglaBenny
+-- EnglaBenny

 I guess I stand corrected.
 I was just repeating what I read in an old C book.
 Maybe it was referring to a different rand() implementation than OS X uses.
 Either way, I still think the RAND_MAX technique is preferable.
 It is conceivable that the modulus (%) method could break some random functions.
 On the other hand, there is no way that the RAND_MAX technique could break a function.
-But it would appear not to make much of a difference, at least on Mac OS X. --General/OwenAnderson
+But it would appear not to make much of a difference, at least on Mac OS X. --OwenAnderson

 The claim comes from older versions of rand() available on some systems.
 In these systems the least significant bits (the ones we're looking at with %) tended to produce less random results, and the solution to that problem was to divide by RAND_MAX.
 Dig around on Google if you're interested in the history.
 Now, it seems to be the case that Darwin's rand() is better than the "known to be poor" rand() of old.
 Can you rely on that in the future?
 Will you ever need to port your code to some other platform?